An Introduction to Evolutionary Genetics in Epidemiology and Precision Medicine

 CRN 35597

-Evolutionary processes provide the foundation for understanding the origins and distribution of inherited variation among populations and species of all organisms.
-Demographic (Malthusian) factors, evolutionary (Darwinian) forces, genetic (Mendelian) principles, and ecological (environmental) factors either collectively or independently influence differential survival and reproduction rates among individuals of diverse populations of organisms, including humans.
-We call these Darwinian processes.
-In parallel, epidemiology and public health deal with the distribution and determinants of human diseases and mortality.
-They investigate the origin, distribution, management, and control of agents that cause both communicable and non-communicable diseases within and between populations among a wide range of species.
-This course offers a comprehensive understanding of how the foundational principles of evolutionary genetics and public health intersect to shape human health and longevity.
-Through an interdisciplinary approach, we explore the nexus of evolutionary genetics and public health, contextualizing our discussions within the broader spheres of comparative medicine and environmental factors, such as global warming.
-This approach illuminates the collective influence of Darwinian processes on the evolution, maintenance, and spread of diseases.
-The ultimate aim is to showcase how evolutionary genetics and epidemiology can converge to pave the way for a more focused approach to healthcare, often promoted as precision medicine.
+Evolutionary processes provide the foundation for understanding the origins and distribution of inherited and environmentally influenced variation among populations and species of all organisms.
+Demographic (Malthusian) factors, evolutionary (Darwinian) forces, genetic (Mendelian) principles, and ecological/environmental (Humboldtian) factors either independently or collectively influence differential survival and reproduction rates.
+These factors affect individuals within diverse populations of organisms, including humans.
+We define the interplay of these forces as Darwinian processes.
+In parallel, epidemiology and public health deal with the determinants and distribution of human diseases and mortality.
+They address the origin, distribution, management, and control of agents responsible for both communicable and non-communicable diseases across various species populations.
+This course offers a comprehensive understanding of how the foundational principles of evolutionary genetics and public health intersect to shape human health, disease, longevity, and plausible short-term evolutionary adaptations and trajectories.
+Through inter- and trans-disciplinary approaches, we explore the nexus of evolutionary genetics and public health by placing our discussions within the broader spheres of comparative medicine and environmental factors, such as the One Health concept and global warming.
+This approach highlights the collective influence of Darwinian processes on the maintenance and evolution of health and disease, which are interpreted in terms of Darwinian fitness.
+The ultimate objectives of this course are to explore how evolutionary genetics and epidemiology can converge to create a more focused approach to understanding the causal factors of diseases, and apply those insights toward future health care, popularly promoted as precision medicine.

 Instructor Info